Ayo1a/Final-research-project/README.md

 #### **Spectral Gap**
-- **Available to Check**: The spectral gap, the difference between the eigenvalues ​​at the edges of the graph's Laplacian, can be computed efficiently using numerical linear algebra techniques.
+- **Available to Check**: A key feature in our project through which we will verify the results of the article.
+The spectral gap, the difference between the eigenvalues ​​at the edges of the graph's Laplacian, can be computed efficiently using numerical linear algebra techniques.
 Tools like `numpy` or specialized libraries can be used to compute eigenvalues in polynomial time for graphs of practical size.

 #### **Graph Diameter**
 - **Available to Check**: The graph diameter, the longest shortest path in the network, can be computed using all-pairs shortest paths algorithms such as Floyd-Warshall (O(\|V\|³)) or more efficient algorithms like Dijkstra's (O(\|E\| + \|V\| log \|V\|)) for sparse graphs.
 While computationally intensive for very large graphs, it is tractable for moderately sized networks.